joekarl/go-libapns/README.md

 Handles the latest Apple push notification guidelines at https://developer.apple.com/library/ios/documentation/NetworkingInternet/Conceptual/RemoteNotificationsPG/Chapters/ApplePushService.html

 Specifically will implement the binary framed format by batching push notifications.
 Each batch will be flushed either every 10ms or when a frame is full.
 A frame is full when the framed format cannot fit anymore data into a tcp packet (65535 bytes).
+Due to this framing, when finished with the apns connection, one should call Disconnect() to flush any remaining messages out the door.

 ##Installation